latenitefilms/BRAWToolbox/README.md

 - The main application now only asks for permissions to your Movies folder and Application Support folder once.
 - All the individual open/save dialog boxes now remember their own last opened path.
 - The "Convert PROJECT to Resolve Friendly FCPXML" Toolbox now works.
+- We've added a loading screen when BRAW Toolbox is Preparing BRAW Files.
+Thanks for suggesting [@tangierc](https://github.com/tangierc)!

 **Changes:**
 - We now write log files to `/Users/YOUR-USER-NAME/Library/Group Containers/A5HDJTY9X5.com.latenitefilms.BRAWToolbox/Library/Application Support/` folder, for easier debugging.